 Articles Tagged ‘Aeromexico’

-Aeromexico links Mexico City with Seoul and Guadalajara with San Jose.
+Aeromexico introduces flights from Mexico City to San Jose.

 Tijuana closes in on eight million passengers; Volaris still leading carrier and capital connection is route king

 Tijuana is Mexico’s fifth busiest facility, yet it manages to offer services to not one but two Chinese destinations.
 Marc Watkins reviews the airport’s recent traffic figures, its seasonality profile, as well as its biggest routes and carriers, including newcomer Hainan Airlines.

 AIRLINE, brought to you by Global Travel Investments, is the newest airline and airport networking development conference, with the inaugural event having took place between 10-12 April in London’s Canary Wharf.
 Find out more about the latest forum on the networking circuit.

 Airbus and Boeing’s productivity rate dropped 13% in February; Ryanair takes hold of eight 737-800s as Qatar Airways gets first-ever A350-1000

 Airbus and Boeing in February handed over 87 units between them in February, down from a total of 100 aircraft in the same month of 2017.
 While the result is not great, historic moments did occur in month two of this year, with Qatar Airways getting its first A350-100 and Ryanair picking up eight 737-800s.